CampusIoT/datasets/TourPerret/README.md

 The endpoints' frames has been received by indoor and outdoor gateways installed in the Grenoble aera by [LIG Lab](https://www.liglab.fr/).
 The LNS is [Chirpstack](https://www.chirpstack.io/) v3.

-Keywords: LoRaWAN, LPWAN, LoRa, Internet of Things, Internet of Thing, Sensor networks
+Keywords: LoRaWAN, LPWAN, LoRa, Internet of Things, Sensor networks

 ## Gateways